Interactive identification of individuals with positive treatment effect while controlling false discoveries: Extensions of the

-We have proposed the \peiNeg to guarantee a valid FDR control for the nonpositive-effect null in~\eqref{eq:hp_oneside}, by reducing the available information for selecting subjects from $\mathcal{F}_{t-1}(\mathcal{I})$ for the \peiZero to $\mathcal{F}_{t-1}^{-Y}(\mathcal{I})$ (recall it no longer includes the outcomes of candidate subjects).
-Here, we present an automated algorithm to select a subject for the \peiNeg.
+Similar to Algorithm~\ref{alg:select_RF} for the \peiZero, we can design an automated algorithm for the \peiNeg to select a subject in step~8 of Algorithm~\ref{alg:pei}, but the available information $\mathcal{F}_{t-1}^{-Y}(\mathcal{I})$ no longer includes the outcomes of candidate subjects.
 One naive strategy is to follow Algorithm~\ref{alg:select_RF} in the main paper, which is designed for the \peiZero, with the outcomes removed from the predictors; however, it appears to result in less accurate prediction of the effect signs, and in turn rather low power (numerial results are in the next paragraph).
 Here, we take a different approach by predicting the treatment effect instead of their signs, because the treatment effect might be better predicted as a function of the covariates (without outcomes) than a binary sign, especially when the treatment effect is indeed a smooth and simple function of the covariates.
-Specifically, we first estimate the treatment effect for the non-candidate subjects $j \notin \mathcal{R}_{t-1}(\mathcal{I})$ using a well-studied doubly-robust estimator (see \cite{kennedy2020optimal} and references therein):
+Specifically, we first estimate the treatment effect for the non-candidate subjects $j \notin \mathcal{R}_{t-1}(\mathcal{I})$ using a well-studied doubly-robust estimator (see \citet{kennedy2020optimal} and references therein):

 where $(\widehat \mu_0, \widehat \mu_1)$ are random forests trained to predict the outcomes for the control and treated group, respectively.
 Using the provided covariates $X_i$, we can predict~$\Delta_i^{\text{DR}}$ for the candidate subjects $i \in \mathcal{R}_{t-1}(\mathcal{I})$.
 The subject with the smallest prediction of $\Delta_i^{\text{DR}}$ is then excluded.
 This automated strategy is described in Algorithm~\ref{alg:select_LHO}.